nerisnow/reviewsNLP/README.md

 `python3 cross_val.py`

+## Running the test for given user input
+Run the following code in the terminal to test the model for your user input.

+`python3 predicting.py`

 ## Description
 `NBModel.sav` is the trained Naive Bayes model saved in a file.
 `LRModel.sav` is the trained Logistic Regression model saved in a file.